Septimus' Magic Trinkets Emporium

 At this location, items are priced between 100% and 101% of their base value.

-1 25 gp 25 gp Scroll of Bane common A spell scroll bears the words of the 1st-level spell, written in a mystical cipher.
+1 250 gp 250 gp Scroll of Levitate uncommon A spell scroll bears the words of the 2nd-level spell, written in a mystical cipher.
 If the spell is on your class's spell list, you can use an action to read the scroll and cast its spell without having to provide any of the spell's components.
 Otherwise, the scroll is unintelligible.
 If the spell needs a save DC, it is 13.
 If it needs an attack bonus, it is 5.
 If the spell is on your class's spell list but of a higher level than you can normally cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
-The DC is 11.
+The DC is 12.
 On a failed check, the spell disappears from the scroll with no other effect.
 Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust.
+This wizard spell can be copied just as spells in spellbooks can be copied.
+To copy the spell, the copier must succeed on an Intelligence (Arcana) check with DC 12.
+If the check succeeds, the spell is successfully copied.
+Whether the check succeeds or fails, the spell scroll is destroyed.

 Note